-Whichever way you obtain your property, you must pay land transfer duty (otherwise known as stamp duty) on exactly that – the transfer of the land from one individual to another.
-The amount of duty depends on the price your pay for your property, what you will use it for, if you are a foreign purchaser, and if you are entitled to any exemptions or concessions.
+Whichever way you obtain your property, you must pay land transfer duty (previously known as stamp duty) on the transfer of the land from one individual to another.
+The amount of duty depends on the value of your property, how you use it, if you are a foreign purchaser, and if you are eligible for any exemptions or concessions.

 Buying a property

-You pay land transfer duty when you buy your first home, but also when you buy a property such as an investment property or holiday home, a business (including goods), or primary production land with or without water entitlements.
+You pay land transfer duty when you buy a home, including your first home, but also when you buy a property such as an investment property or holiday home, primary production land with or without water entitlements, a business (including land and goods), or fixtures, including tenant's fixtures.

 Acquiring a property

-You will also pay duty when you acquire property (or an interest) in some way other than buying it, for example, through a lease or as a result of a trust or a gift.
+You will also pay duty when you acquire property or an interest in property in some way other than buying it, for example, through a lease or as a result of a trust or a gift, a declaration of trust, a transaction effecting a change in the beneficial ownership of property, or an arrangement giving you an economic entitlement in relation to the land.
 Ownership or interest can be by way of an estate in fee simple, through a life estate, a Crown leasehold estate or land use entitlements.

 Duty also applies on certain acquisitions in a company or unit trust scheme that has Victorian land holdings with an unencumbered value of $1 million or more.

-Declarations of trust that do not declare a trust over land attract a flat rate duty of $200.
+Declarations of trust that do not declare a trust over land attract a flat $200 duty rate.

 If you don't pay your duty within 30 days of settlement, penalty tax and interest may apply.

-When you buy your property, your conveyancer/solicitor or bank will normally organise and pay duty on your behalf via Duties Online.
-To confirm that duty has been paid, ask them for a duty statement.
+When you buy your property, your conveyancer, solicitor or bank will normally claim any exemption or concessions, organise and pay duty on your behalf via Duties Online.
+They can provide you with a duty statement to show how much duty has been paid.

 Regular lodgers involved in the property conveyancing industry should apply to become a Duties Online registered user.

-Members of the public who are not using a DOL registered user (usually a solicitor or conveyancer) and wish to lodge electronically as an individual can do so after a simple registration process.
-You can electronically lodge scanned documents for a land transfer of declaration of trust via our website after you register with us.
+Members of the public who are not using a Duties Online registered user (usually a solicitor or conveyancer) and who want to lodge electronically as an individual can do so after a simple registration process.
+You can electronically lodge scanned documents for a land transfer of declaration of trust via our website after registering with us.

 Your obligations and responsibilities

 You must always provide us with true and accurate information.
-If we find you provided false or misleading statements on any application or do not meet the residency requirements, you will be ordered to repay the grant and/or any duty amounts.
-You may also face penalties.
+If we find you provided false or misleading statements or do not meet any requirements for a duty benefit (such as the residency requirement) you will be ordered to repay any duty amounts and may also face penalties.

-If you believe that you overpaid duty when you bought your home because, for example, you were eligible but didn’t claim an available benefit, you may apply for a duty reassessment.
-If we find that you are eligible, we will refund the overpaid duty.
+If you believe that you overpaid duty when you bought your property, because, for example, you were eligible for a benefit but didn’t claim it, you can apply for a duty reassessment.
+If we find you eligible for the benefit, we will refund overpaid duty.

-To apply for a reassessment, you should send us a cover letter along with the completed application forms for the relevant exemption, concession or reduction/s and any supporting documents.
+To apply for a reassessment, send us a cover letter and the completed application forms for the relevant exemption, concession or reduction/s and any supporting documents.

-Your request must be made within five years of your payment of the duty.
+Your request must be made within five years of paying the duty.

-Please note the amount of your refund depends on a number of factors, including the settlement date and the value of your property at that time.
-We receive large volumes of refund applications so please be aware that your case may take up to 60 days to process.
+The amount of your refund depends on a number of factors, including the settlement date and the value of your property at the time duty was paid.
+We receive large volumes of refund applications so your case can take up to 60 days to process.

 Getting it right